 - 4 cups long-grain rice (best if a converted or Uncle Ben’s type rice is not used)

-If using Roux, you’re making a “Cajan Jambalaya,” so start your roux (see recipe) although if it is your first time making a dark roux, you may want to make it ahead and just concentrate on it, rather than multitasking.
-Roux takes 30 to 35 minutes.
-Roux can be made in larger quantities and the extra and stored in the fridge in a little canning jar, where it will keep indefinitely.
-If you wish to make just for this recipe, use 1/4 cup oil and 1/4 cup flour; it will measure slightly more than 1/4 but it’s fine.
+If this is your first time making a dark roux, you may want to make it ahead and concentrate on it, rather than multitasking.
+Roux takes 30 to 35 minutes and can be made in larger quantities and the extra and stored in the fridge or freezer where it will keep indefinitely.
+If you wish to make Roux just for this recipe, use 1/4 cup oil and 1/4 cup flour; it will measure slightly more than 1/4 cup when it’s done, but it’s fine.
+See link under ingredients for instructions.

 Add onions and celery to the pan and saute until nearly tender, add green pepper and garlic, and cook for a minute or two longer until the garlic is fragrant and the green pepper starting to soften.

-Prepare green onion and tomatoes, add to the plate with the chicken (put them on the same plate so they can be added in one fell swoop.)
+Prepare green onion and tomatoes, add to the plate with the chicken (put them on the same plate so they can be added in one fell swoop at the appropriate time.)

-Return sausage to the pot, add Cajun seasoning, roux (or Paprika) and broth, bring to a boil.
+Return sausage to the pot, add Cajun seasoning, salt, and pepper to taste (about a teaspoon of salt and 1/4 teaspoon of pepper) roux and broth, bring to a boil.
 Add rice and return to a boil.
-Cover with lid and turn down to a simmer.
+Cover with lid and turn down to a bare simmer; don’t lift the lid until you are ready to add the chicken.
 After 10 minutes, working very quickly, remove the lid and add in the chicken, green onion and tomatoes, along with any accumulated juices.

 Quickly turn the rice once from top to bottom, If it is a large pan, this may take two or three “scoops.”
 This is easiest done with a spatula.
 Do not worry about “mixing” in all the chicken, tomatoes and onions and getting them evenly incorporated.
 The longer the lid is off, the more heat is lost and the more you mess with the rice, the more chance there is that it will become gummy and/or starchy.
 The point, here, is to get the rice from the bottom of the pan to the upper portions.